Current Events

 February 2026

-February 3 – Association Board Meeting at Hamburg Township Senior Center – 7 – 9pm – All Welcome – The Zoom Meeting Link will be posted prior to the meeting.
+February 2 – Association Board Meeting at Hamburg Township Senior Center – 7 – 9pm – All are Welcome – The Zoom Meeting Link will be posted prior to the meeting.

 March 2026

-March 17 – Association Board Meeting at Hamburg Township Senior Center – 7 – 9pm – All Welcome.
-Join Zoom Meeting
+March 2 – Association Board Meeting at Hamburg Township Senior Center – 7 – 9pm – All are Welcome.
+The Zoom Meeting information will be posted prior to the meeting.

 April 2026

-April 7 – Association Board Meeting at Hamburg Township Senior Center – 7 – 9pm – All Members are Welcome.
-You can also join the Zoom Meeting below at –
+April 6 – Association Board Meeting at Hamburg Township Senior Center – 7 – 9pm – All are Welcome.
+The Zoom Meeting information will be posted prior to the meeting.

 April – TBD – Boaters Safety Class – Saturday 8am-3pm – Portage Yacht Club, 8930 Dexter-Pinckney Road